MariusRumpf/node-lifx/README.md

 #### `light.getHardwareVersion(callback)`
 Requests the hardware version from a light (vendor, product and version).
 This function is asynchronous.
 The callback will be provided with two parameters for error and the requested data use `function(error, data) {}`.

+#### `light.getFirmwareInfo(callback)`
+Requests info from the micro controller unit of the light (signal, tx and rx).
+This function is asynchronous.
+The callback will be provided with two parameters for error and the requested data use `function(error, data) {}`.

+#### `light.getWifiInfo(callback)`
+Requests wifi info from the light (signal, tx and rx).
+This function is asynchronous.
+The callback will be provided with two parameters for error and the requested data use `function(error, data) {}`.

+#### `light.getWifiVersion(callback)`
+Requests the wifi firmware version from the light (minor and major version).
+This function is asynchronous.
+The callback will be provided with two parameters for error and the requested data use `function(error, data) {}`.

+#### `light.getAmbientLight(callback)`
+Requests the ambient light value in flux from the light.
+This function is asynchronous.
+The callback will be provided with two parameters for error and the requested data use `function(error, data) {}`.

+### Labels
+Labels of lights can be requested and set using the following methods:

+#### `light.getLabel(callback, [cache=false])`
+Requests the label of a light.
+This function is asynchronous.
+The callback will be provided with two parameters for error and the requested data use `function(error, data) {}`.
+The optional boolean for cache uses the last known value for the label and does not request it from the light again if `true`.

+#### `light.setLabel(label)`
+Sets a new label for a light.
+The provided new label must be a string of 32 bit maximum (which is a length of 32 with non unicode chars).

 ### Target a light
 To get a specific light the `client.light` method can be used.
-It expects an identifier as first parameter, this can be the lights ip address `client.light('192.168.2.102')` or the light id `client.light('0123456789012')`.
+It expects an identifier as first parameter, this can be the lights label (case sensitive) `client.light('Kitchen lamp')`, the ip address `client.light('192.168.2.102')` or the light id `client.light('0123456789012')`.

 The light returned can then be used to call methods on it.
 For example `client.light('192.168.2.102').on()`.

 ### Get all known lights
 All active lights will be returned as array when calling `client.lights()`.
 Each object can then be used to individually call methods on it.
 To get all lights call `client.lights('')` and to find all inactive lights call `client.lights('off')`.